OmarAbuelkassem/GloriousChaoSS/README.md

-- 👋 Hi, I’m @GloriousChaoSS
+- 👋 Hi, I’m Omar.
 - 👀 I’m interested in ummmm..trying..stuff?..anways,ADVENTUREs AWAIT.
-- 🌱 I’m currently learning Js/html/css and python.
+- 🌱 I’m currently learning python and a little bit of Js/html/css every now and then.
 - 📫 How to reach me ...I umm, will update that section later, feel free to leave a comment or something for now and I will make sure to respond asap.

 <!---